 Does not End with

 4. Type/select the value(s) you would to search on each row.
 Press ENTER to add values.
 You can then choose to add additional filters.
 Once you are done, select APPLY to populate the sheet with the filter.
+You can add multiple values and this field will autocomplete your value search.

 Additional Filter Features